NEW COSIMO SEARCH FEATURE

 As discussed, the first of the hyphenated numbers in the Code represent the label, or 'Client'.
 Although there does appear to be some rhyme and reason to them, just when you think you have it all figured out, one pops up out of left field that you didn't expect.
 If nothing else, Cosimo kept things interesting!
 Meticulously compiled by our man John Broven, this page lists in numerical order all of these numbers and the Clients they represent.

-Photographs and souvenirs from the bygone days when the Code was King.
+Remnants and souvenirs from the bygone days when the Code was King.
 This page features previously unseen high quality scans of tape boxes, studio track sheets and A.F.M. contracts, both from Governor Nicholls and Jazz City - with special thanks to Roger Armstrong, Woody Sistrunk, Jeff Hannusch, John Broven and Steve Saperstein!

 DOVER DISTRIBUTED LABELS